-Creating a Custom Tab Application
+Creating Custom Tab Applications

-Custom tab applications are display in Ingeniux CMS via custom tabs configuration.
-A custom tab application always maintains the context of current publishing target for the CMS.
-Also, depending on if the tab is attached to pages or located in the Apps tab, it could be the currently selected page's information.
-Like all plug-in applications, a custom tab always has references to the _Common and _CurrentUser objects.
+Custom tab applications display in Ingeniux CMS via custom tabs configuration.
+A custom tab application always maintains the context of the current publishing target for the CMS.Like all plug-in applications, a custom tab always has references to the _Common and _CurrentUser objects.

-2. Adding a new custom tab controller
+2. Add a new custom tab controller

-Setting up New MVC Web Applications in Visual Studio
+1. Set Up New MVC Web Applications in Visual Studio

 To set up a new MVC web application in VS:

-1. Create a new MVC web application located at [path-to-cms-site-instance]/site/App_Data/xml/custom.
+1. Create a new MVC web application in [path-to-cms-site-instance]/site/App_Data/xml/custom.

 The MVC web application version must be the same as the CMS application version.
 This MVC web application project can be based on an empty template.